Course of Study

 The Mathematics Department prepares students for college-level mathematics, teaches students to become independent problem solvers, and strives to motivate students to appreciate the elegance and wonder of mathematics.
 The Department is aware of developmental issues unique to young women in math; to that end, our courses can be viewed as an ongoing open dialogue among teacher and students.
 The Department emphasizes the integration of technology in its courses.
 Calculators and computer software help the students apply what they learn to real world applications and also to visualize more challenging mathematical concepts.
 The Department uses many teaching strategies including lecture, partner work, collaborative groups, and projects in the pursuit of its goal of providing young women with the best possible mathematics education.

-The Department requires the use of a TI-Nspire CX graphing calculator in all courses beginning with Geometry or Geometry Honors.
+Please note: The Department requires the use of a TI-Nspire CX graphing calculator in all courses beginning with Geometry or Geometry Honors.
 In order to develop students’ number sense, no calculators are used in Pre-Algebra and Algebra I.

 Computer Science Curriculum